 In this article, I’ll give you an overview of four methods for measuring your ketone levels and explain why Biosense, a medical-grade breath ketone analyzer that’s been tested for accuracy in clinical trials, is the most accurate way for consumers to measure their ketone bodies.

-I’ve been using Biosense for several weeks and I’m thrilled to share my findings.
+I’ve been using Biosense since 2020 and I’m thrilled to share my findings.

 Biosense is a breath ketone meter developed in the United States by Readout Health that boasts clinically-validated accuracy.